-Drawn upon the works of A.K.
-Louis on the approximate inverse [29-31], the present paper describes an original method for estimating the statistical properties of an ROI.
+Drawn upon the works of Louis on the approximate inverse (Louis and Maass 1990, Louis 1996, Louis et al 2008), the present paper describes an original method for estimating the statistical properties of an ROI.
 The method starts with a dual formulation of the ROI estimation problem to derive the ROI activity and variance directly from the measured data without any image reconstruction.
 It requires the definition of the ROI characteristic function, which can be obtained from a co-registered morphological image.
 This characteristic function can be smoothed to adjust the resolution-variance tradeoff.
-An iterative procedure is proposed to solve the dual problem in the least squares sense and a linear extrapolation scheme is described to reduce the estimation bias caused by sampling partial volume effect.
-Dual characterization is compared with classical ROI estimation using pixel summation and with Huesman's reference method [23] through Monte-Carlo simulations involving 2D PET data of a Hoffman brain phantom.
+An iterative procedure is proposed to solve the dual problem in the least-squares sense and a linear extrapolation scheme is described to reduce the estimation bias caused by sampling partial volume effect.
+Dual characterization is compared with classical ROI estimation using pixel summation and with

+Huesman's reference method (Huesman 1984) through Monte Carlo simulations involving 2D PET data of a Hoffman brain phantom.